jorgeboucas/jorgeboucas.github.io/_posts/2019-03-09-raspberry-pi.markdown

 sudo pip3 install docker-compose
 ```

+To run you registry on your home network in an insecure fashion add `{"insecure-registries":["raspberrypi:5000"]}` to your Docker daemon configuration file and restart docker.

 ## Building and running the Nextcloud and etherpad Docker image

 As we will be generating ssl certificates with a Certificate Authority you will need to make sure